satichandrala/usingplotly/README.md

-# usingplotly
+# Using python's famous plotly library for graphing

-The repository contains the usage of plotly, a python library for data visualizations
+- The repository contains the usage of plotly, a python library for data visualizations.

+- The main goal is to understand the various graphing scenarios starting from the basic plots to advanced use such as using plotly for latex

 - The dataset is the Air Quality dataset from the UC irvine's Machine learning Repository.